 Scientists hypothesize Venus flytraps select their prey based on size.
 They believe one of the reasons why Venus flytraps close in two stages is to release tiny bugs.
 When a victim is too small, it might not be worth going through the whole digestion process.
 Even though prey selection is not a proven concept for Venus flytraps, some experiments indicate some promising evidence.

-“Among carnivorous plants, the Venus flytrap is of particular interest for the rapid movement of its snap-traps and hypothesized prey selection, where small prey are allowed to escape from the traps (…) ” Understanding the Venus flytrap through mathematical modelingOpens in a new tab., Sami Lehtinen
+“Among carnivorous plants, the Venus flytrap is of particular interest for the rapid movement of its snap-traps and hypothesized prey selection, where small prey are allowed to escape from the traps (…) ” Understanding the Venus flytrap through mathematical modeling, Sami Lehtinen

 Fast Motion